top of page

 The NEW Jack Cole Dancers' CLUB ACT is an immersive theatrical experience celebrating the electrifying legacy of jazz dance pioneer Jack Cole.
 Inspired by Cole’s legendary supper club performances, the show unfolds as a vibrant nightclub act featuring high-energy jazz and theater dance in Cole’s signature style—bold, virtuosic, and cinematic.

 The production premiered to sold-out audiences in June 2024 at The Midnight Theater at Hudson Yards, earning roaring audience response and calls for MORE.
-Following a prestigious residency with the CUNY Dance Initiative, an expanded production is now headed for an Off-Broadway premiere this June, with a London transfer to follow.
+Following a recent residency with the CUNY Dance Initiative at Laguardia Performing Arts Center's Little Theater, the production is now being reimagined for a run this fall/winter in partnership with Broadway Producer Fran Kirmser.

 Jack Cole & His Dancers at The Rainbow Room